Public Market in Dumaguete

 One of the best places to experience the vibrant life of Dumaguete is the public market.
 A bustling hive of fishermen, families, locals, and tourists, the public market is where many sections of the Dumaguete population come together.
 People come to the public market in the early morning to shop and eat breakfast, and in the afternoons to trade stories and enjoy each others company.
 There is always something delicious to eat and something interesting to see.
 The public market is one of the hubs of local life in Dumaguete.

-The Public Market is a Melting Point
+The Dumaguete Market is a Melting Point

-A huge array of goods are available at the Dumaguete public market.
+A huge array of goods are available at the market.
 Fishermen from Bayawan bring their wares in the early morning hours, setting up stalls of freshly caught shrimp and fish.
 Farmers heap tables full of ripe fruits and vegetables, such as bananas, mangoes, papayas, and other local seasonal produce.
 Other perishable goods include chicken, pork, rice, exotic spices, and even flowers.
 Prices are negotiable in the public market, so the savvy shopper stands a good chance of finding a deal on these items.

 Local delicacies at the Public Market